 These provisions are known a the ‘dispensing provisions‘ and most Australian states and territories wills and succession legislation have similar provisions giving the respective courts power to dispense with the legal requirements under statute to make a valid will.

 For example in New South Wales, section 8 of the Succession Act 2006 (NSW) sets out when the Court may dispense with the requirements for the execution, alteration and revocation of wills.

 In Queensland, it is section 18 of the Succession Act 1981 (QLD).

 Unsigned will or informal will – can it be admitted to probate?
 It depends.

 Exercise of the Court’s power to dispense with the legal requirements for a valid will is discretionary, depending on the circumstances and facts of each case.

 Unsigned will, informal will not admitted to probate

-In reviewing the relevant legal authorities decided, the Court said, in summary, the three questions laid down by precedent decisions on such circumstances are:
+In reviewing the relevant legal authorities the Court distilled and summarised three questions laid down by those precedent decisions on such circumstances as follows: